jmyers7/stats-book-materials/homework/8-homework.md

 5. Figure out the answer before writing!
 More precisely: Carry through your initial computations on your own scratch paper before writing your solutions.
 It is difficult to follow a solution that is written in a "stream-of-consciousness" style.
 If I can't follow along, I am likely to give up and take off points (even if your final answer is right).

-## Problem 1: Expectation of a transformation of two variables
+## Problem 1: Expectation of a function of two variables

 (_From [Section 8.1](https://mml.johnmyersmath.com/stats-book/chapters/08-more-prob.html#expectations-and-joint-distributions)_.)
 Suppose that $X$ and $Y$ are jointly continuous with density